The ESTA website

 that only people who are authorised can view your personal details and to safeguard your privacy.

-it for an investigation.
+investigation.
 For more information on how long information is retained by the U.S.

 government click here.